-Fun fact: neither Cardi B nor Kehlani were in the studio
+Fun fact: neither Cardi B nor Kehlani was in the studio

-“Who was in the room with you?”
-Ng asked.
+“Who was in the room with you?” we ask.

-Scribz and Needle don’t talk when making beats: they compete.
+Riley and Needle don’t talk when making beats: they compete

-“When you’re co-producing with somebody, how do you delegate roles?”
-Ng asked.
+“When you’re co-producing with somebody, how do you delegate roles?” we ask.
 “Or do you look for each other’s specialties?
 Like, are you more of the melodic person and Needle is more rhythmic?”

-Scribz explained that it was more natural than that.
+Riley explains that it’s more natural than that.

 “It was interesting because we kind of never had a conversation.
 We started making the beats.
 He’d do a kick and I’d do a snare.
-And he’d do a hi-hat and I’d do another hi-hat.
-It was like competition, but not really,” he said.
+He’d do a hi-hat and I’d do another hi-hat.
+It was like a competition, but not really,” he says.

-“So we’re just kinda trying to fill out the track really.
-He started doing the drum groove and then he was using an interesting old school way of producing.
+“So we’re just kinda trying to fill out the track.
+He started doing the drum groove and then he was using an interesting old-school way of producing.
 He had an MPC.
-So I kind of worked with him on that,” he said.
+So I worked with him on that,” he said.

-After all the elements are laid down, that’s when Skribz opened up Arcade for a vital layer: piano.
+After all the elements are laid down, that’s when Skribz opens up ARCADE to add piano

-“Not anything against them or anything,” he made sure to add.
+“Not anything against them or anything,” he makes sure to add.

-Riley kept smiling.
-“What’s the, what’s this plugin over here?
+Riley keeps smiling.
+“What’s this plugin over here?
 What could this be?
-Oh look.
-Oh, Oh, surprise.
-I opened Signal, which you guys know.” he said.
+Oh look, surprise.
+I opened SIGNAL, which you guys know.” he says.

-“I was actually looking for a piano and I pulled this up and I was like, ‘okay, this kind of sounds better than a piano cause it’s doing a little bit more than the piano,’” he said.
-“And I did another sound layer of that from Rev,” he said, because, “it’s got like a reversed feel.
+“I was actually looking for a piano.
+I pulled this up and I was like, ‘Okay, this kind of sounds better than a piano because it’s doing a little bit more than the piano,’” he says.
+“And I did another sound layer of that from REV,” he notes, because, “it’s got a reversed feel.
 So I was like, okay!”

-Scribz loved the piano preset so much he barely touched it.
+Riley loved the piano preset so much he barely touched it

 Riley was satisfied.
 “It was working, man.
 It wasn’t broken.
 I wasn’t trying to fix it.”

-Once the track was made, Scribz had to wait, and wait, and wait.
+Once the track was made, Riley had to wait, and wait, and wait

 “I remember there was one time we felt like she was dropping it.
-And then all we heard was ‘I like it like that.’
-And I was so pissed.
-Oh, I was so pissed.” he said of the smash hit “I Like It” featuring Bad Bunny and J Balvin.
-“I was like, ‘this is not coming out.
+And then all we heard was ‘I Like It Like That.’
+I was so pissed.
+Oh, I was so pissed.” he says of Cardi B’s smash hit “I Like It” featuring Bad Bunny and J Balvin.
+“I was like, ‘This is not coming out.
 I need to get a job.'”

 Then it was his turn.
 Finally.

 “And it came out.
 It’s crazy.
-I remember I was in LA and I went on YouTube, just to check and I saw ‘Ring Cardi B video,’ and was so excited,” he beamed.
+I remember I was in LA and I went on YouTube, just to check, and I saw ‘Ring’ and was so excited,” he beams.

 “So from there it was just like, it was a sick moment, man.
-But I was like, anticipating it for so long.
-I’m kind of happy that caught me off guard, you know?” he said.
-“So it was, it was definitely a good time.”
+But I was anticipating it for so long.
+I’m kind of happy that caught me off guard, you know?” he says.
+“So it was definitely a good time.”

-If you’d rather tune in through podcast format, use the SoundCloud link below!
+If you’d rather listen to our Scribz Riley chat in podcast format, use the SoundCloud link below!